Elmswell railway station: London & North Eastern Railway (1923–1947)

-British Railways (1948-1994)
+British Railways (1948–1994)

 Following nationalisation in 1948 Elmswell became part of British Rail Eastern Region.

 According to the Official Handbook of Stations the following classes of traffic were being handled at this station in 1956: G, P, F, H, C and there was a 6-ton crane.
 Beer & Sons and St Edmundsbury Co-op had private sidings.

 Goods traffic was to last another eight years with the goods yard closing on 28 December 1964.

 The station became an unstaffed halt in 1967 with the introduction of pay train working.
 In 1974 the main station building was demolished and since then a bus shelter type arrangement has sufficed for passengers using the station.

 Upon sectorisation in 1982 Provincial (renamed Regional Railways in 1989) became responsible for all local passenger services.

-The privatisation era (1994- present day)
+Privatisation era (1994–present day)

 In April 1994 Railtrack became responsible for the maintenance of the infrastructure.
 Railtrack was succeeded by Network Rail in 2002.

 Passenger services have been operated by the following franchises: